ifm/o3d3xx-ros/doc/matlab_tutorial.md

 above output as it seems to indicate that `matpcl` is not up-to-date with the current PCD file format.
 We don't care about the `VIEWPOINT` right now anyway.
 Second, we now see that we have a MATLAB matrix with dimensions 132x176x4.
-So, for each pixel on the 132x176 array we have the cartesian x, y, z values and the intensity (amplitude) data in this data structure.
+So, for each pixel on the 132x176 imager array we have the cartesian x, y, z values and the intensity (amplitude) data in this data structure.
 Here is how we can view the point cloud in a MATLAB plot where each pixel is colored with the intensity value:

 	>> X = cloud(:,:,1);
 	>> Y = cloud(:,:,2);